 These five guards have a different identity and work incomparably than each other.

 Micro meshes are the most upgraded gutter guards.
 Basically, micro-mesh gutter guards have the tiniest holes, and barely can you define them.
 It is easy to clean, doesn’t let the other debris in the gutter (only water), and bit affordable to buy.

 Foam gutter guard

-The foam gutter guard isn’t so stiff; actually, it works a sucker or soaker, whatever you called.
-This guard soaks the water comfortably, easy to install, but debris creates issues with this gutter guard.
+The foam gutters guard isn’t so stiff; actually, it works a sucker or soaker, whatever you called.
+This guard soaks the water comfortably, easy to install, but debris creates issues with this gutters guard.

 The reverse curve gutter guard is one of the incredible gutter guards for large leaves and worst for needles.
 It has very little width down the reverse curve on the front section.

-In my opinion, you should choose this gutter guard instead of brush and foam guards.
+In my opinion, you should choose this guard instead of brush and foam guards.

 The brush gutter guard looks like a brush, and its best part is debris couldn’t affect its drainage system.
 It is very easy to set up and removing, but cleaning this guard is a bit complicated.